 Student Debt Help

-Contrary to what many believe, Canadians who find themselves no longer able to repay their debt do have options to write off student loans besides the debt repayment programs offered through the lenders themselves.
-The Federal Government provides exclusive legal standing to Licensed Insolvency Trustees to offer debt help solutions that can eliminate a person’s debts entirely.
+Contrary to what many believe, Canadians who find themselves no longer able to repay their debt do have options to negotiate and write off student loans besides the debt repayment programs offered through the lenders themselves.
+The Federal Government provides exclusive legal standing to Licensed Insolvency Trustees to offer debt help solutions that can restructure and even eliminate an individual’s student (and other) debts entirely.

 - If you were a student five or more, but less than seven years ago, you can file a court application to have the student loans released (forgiven) under a special hardship clause.